personal injury lawyers in Florence

 - Memory and concentration problems

 - Emotional problems such as depression and anxiety.

 The costs of treatment, therapy, and ongoing care that a TBI victim needs can be daunting.
 Research America reports that TBI victims, on average, require $85,000 in lifetime health care costs.
 In some cases, the costs can go beyond $3 million.

 Those figures fail to account for the victim’s loss of income or reduced earning potential.
 It also does not reflect income that family members may lose while caring for a TBI victim.

-What Are Causes of TBI in South Carolina?
+What Are the Causes of TBI in Florence?

 The BIASC reports that 61,000 South Carolina residents live with a TBI-related disability.
 According to the Centers for Disease Control and Prevention (CDC), the leading causes of serious brain injuries are: